Join us in our mission to promote brain health in communities at greatest risk for dementia.

 Research assistants will be asked to commit to volunteering up to 8 hours per week.

-Most weeks will involve a 1-hour lab meeting (in-person or virtual), 2 hours of data entry (in-person), attending a Black Impact meeting, and an assignment to complete outside of the lab, and occasional community engagement events.
+Most weeks will involve a 1-hour lab meeting (in-person or virtual), data collection or data entry activities (in-person), learning to administer cognitive tests, and an occasional assignment to complete outside of the lab (e.g., reading a research article, organizing data, contributing to research posters).

-Research assistants will be expected attend at least 50% of the community engagement events scheduled over summer 2025, which will occur approximately 2-4 times per month on weekdays, weekends, and evenings.
+Research assistants will be expected to attend at least 50% of the community engagement events scheduled over Fall 2025 - Spring 2026, which will occur approximately 1-2 times per month on weekdays, weekends, and/or evenings.

 Proficiency with Microsoft Word, PowerPoint, Excel, and Outlook.